Articulated19/truck_master/README.md

 * A powerbank to power the pi while driving.
 * Xbox or PS3 controller
 * Laptop with ROS installed and the right repos (see installation above)
-* Connect to vnet on the truck and the laptop
+* Connect to [network] on the truck and the laptop
-* To get access to internet while connected to the vnet wifi you need to give Thomas the MAC-address for your computer.
-This is not needed to run the truck but will make your life easier

 ## 1. The truck ##
    * Boot the Pi by plugging in the powerbank